 7. SALES DATA SINCE FY **** TILL FY 2024 (*** - Depends on the life of the product) IN KG, IF ANY, ITEM WISE (ITEM CODE TO BE SELECTED FROM SCHEDULE 1).

-The E-Waste Management Rules were introduced by the Ministry of Environment, Forest & Climate Change (MoEFCC) to regulate the disposal, recycling, and management of electronic waste in India.
-These rules ensure environmental sustainability and prevent hazardous e-waste pollution.
+The Ministry of Environment, Forest and Climate Change (MoEFCC) has framed the E-Waste Management Rules to regulate the handling, recycling, and safe disposal of electronic waste in India.
+These rules aim to reduce environmental hazards, promote recycling, and encourage sustainable use of resources.

-• Manufacturers, producers, importers, and brand owners of electrical & electronic equipment (EEE).
+• Producers, manufacturers, and importers of electrical and electronic equipment (EEE).

 2. Extended Producer Responsibility (EPR)

-• EPR Registration: Producers & importers must register with the Central Pollution Control Board (CPCB).
+• EPR Registration: Every producer and importer must obtain authorization from the Central Pollution Control Board (CPCB).

-• EPR Targets: Companies must collect and recycle a fixed percentage of the products they introduce into the market.
+• EPR Targets: Companies are required to collect and recycle a specific percentage of their marketed products.

 For Producers & Manufacturers

-✔ Register under EPR and submit an e-waste management plan.
+✔ Obtain EPR authorization and submit e-waste management strategies.

-✔ Dispose of e-waste only through authorized collection centers or recyclers.
+✔ Hand over e-waste only to approved collection centers or recyclers.

 For Recyclers & Dismantlers